ivme/phyloherb_tutorial/MINIMAL_TUTORIAL.md

 ## Phylogeny reconstruction
 1. Concatenation
 In this step, we concatenate the aligned genes for all five sample species.
-This creates an neatly aligned, simplified genome for each species, containing only the overlapping genes in the same order.
-We will use this simplified genome to estimate the phylogeny.
+This creates an neatly aligned, simplified genome for each species, containing only the orthologous genes in the same order.
+We will use these simplified genomes to estimate the phylogeny.

 Concatenate all of the fasta sequences in the input directory `3_alignments/chl` with the suffix `.mafft.aln.fas`:
 ```